sarawasl/AIArthon/SentiMo/README.md

 ## How we built it?

-We used different models and tools to present our work: natural-language-processing, python, PyTorch, CAN, GAN, juypter-notebook, adobe-after-effects, adobe-illustrator, adobe-premiere-pro and photoshop.
+We used different models and tools to present our work: natural-language-processing, python, C++, PyTorch, CAN, GAN, juypter-notebook, adobe-after-effects, adobe-illustrator, adobe-premiere-pro and photoshop.

 ## What we learned